Legal Rights of Drivers and Passengers Injured in Car, Suv, Truck, Van and Bus Accidents

 Persons injured in vehicle accidents, and families who loved ones died, should consult with legal counsel to understand and protect their rights, including on how to demonstrate the cause of the accident, preserve evidence necessary to show another party was at fault, and obtain fair and just compensation.
 Statutes of limitation -- the deadline under state law to bring a lawsuit -- can be as short as six months for claims against governmental agencies.
 It is also important claims and two years in California for personal injury and wrongful death.

-When Safety Defects In Your Vehicle Caused Injuries
+When Safety Defects In Your Vehicle Cause Injuries

 Lieff Cabraser has successfully represented clients nationwide in auto defect lawsuits against nearly all car makers, including GM, Chrysler, Ford, Mitsubishi, and Toyota.
 These lawsuits have involved a wide range of faulty vehicles and types of accidents including: